Rosehip syrup: benefits, harm, application

 Preparation:

-- Rinse the fruit with water, remove the tails.
+- Rinse the fruits with water, remove the tails.

 - Cut the lemon into thin slices.

-- Pour 300 ml of water over the fruit and bring to a boil.
+- Pour 300 ml of water over the fruits and bring to a boil.
 After boiling, cook for another 5-7 minutes.

-- Strain the broth through cheesecloth folded several times.
+- Strain the broth through gauze folded several times.
 Drain the water into a container.

-- Mash the berries a little with a potato crusher.
-Pour over the rest of the water and put it back on the fire.
+- Mash the berries a little with a potato masher.
+Pour in the remaining water and put back on the fire.
 Cook for 20 minutes.

-- Put the liquid drained for the first time on gas in another bowl, add sugar and lemon.
+- Place the liquid that was drained for the first time on gas in another container, add sugar and lemon.
 Cook for about 50 minutes.
-Add a cinnamon stick if desired.
+If desired, you can add a cinnamon stick.

 - Pour in the second part of the liquid and cook for another 20 minutes.
-If you wish, you can grind the berries with a blender and put them in the syrup.
+If desired, you can grind the berries in a blender and put them in syrup.

 - Pour into clean, dry jars and store in a cool, dark place.